AbdullahAlNoman007/smartphone_frontend/README.md

 in the : Frontend\src\redux\api\baseApi.ts

-Change the baseQuery's URL 'https://smartphone-backend.vercel.app/api' to 'http://localhost:5000/api'
+Change the baseQuery's URL 'https://smartphone-backend.vercel.app/api' to 'http://localhost:5000/api' if you want to run the backend server locally.